timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: What Games Were Meaningful to You?

-# Objectives for Today 2026-04-19
+# Objectives for Today 2026-04-20

 - Chatting as we get started with the day.
-- OPTIMIZATION: Adding a Batched Sprite to TurtleBrains.
-- PLANNING: What would go into a Good Text object?
-- Trying to find a programmer to use TurtleBrains during LudumDare #59.
+- Updating the KPI
+- Making contact to check if games are in Start Your Engines fest
+- Collect the Racing Games released on Steam in March 2026
+- Segment on Keymailer #sponsored Create Campaign for Rushcremental Demo Update

 ## Events / Notices / Coming Soon